Vision research at Rochester is organized into three major themes:

 Dr. Hunter's research interests include mechanisms of light-induced retinal damage and development of non-invasive fluorescence imaging techniques to study retinal function in healthy and diseased eyes.

-Robert Jacobs : Perceptual learning; visual psychophysics; computational modeling
+Robert Jacobs : Visual and multisensory learning and memory; perceptual psychophysics; computational modeling

 Wayne Knox : Femtosecond laser technology for vision